Books and other resources

-For introductory texts on humanism see
+For introductory books on humanism try…

-For more on secularism see Secularism: Politics, Religion, and Freedom (OUP) by Andrew Copson
+- Secularism: Politics, Religion, and Freedom (OUP) by Andrew Copson

-For humanist essays on the value of life, art, the environment, and freedom see Is Nothing Sacred (Routledge) edited by Ben Rogers
+- For humanist essays on the value of life, art, the environment, and freedom see Is Nothing Sacred (Routledge) edited by Ben Rogers

-For a collection of essays on dialogue between the religious and non-religious see Religion and Atheism (Routledge) edited by Richard Norman and Anthony Carroll
+- For a collection of essays on dialogue between the religious and non-religious see Religion and Atheism (Routledge) edited by Richard Norman and Anthony Carroll

-For an exploration of the reasons people in the West are becoming less religious see Becoming Atheist (Bloomsbury) by Callum Brown
+- For an exploration of the reasons people in the West are becoming less religious see Becoming Atheist (Bloomsbury) by Callum Brown

-We’d also recommend A Short History of Truth: Consolations for a Post-Truth World (Quercus) by Julian Baggini
+- We’d also recommend A Short History of Truth: Consolations for a Post-Truth World (Quercus) by Julian Baggini